hdavidviloria/gradball-receipt-automator-printed-v/README.md

-# Grad Ball Receipt Automator
+# Grad Ball Receipt Automator (Printed Version)

+This version allows for two receipts in one page, making it ideal for printed versions (as you can have one for yourself and one for the receiver)

 ## What and Why